The urban solutions and challenges of Airbnb

 - Who uses Airbnb to create value and generate a livelihood and how is this accomplished?

-- Which stakeholders are not included in such processes of valorization and/or experience Airbnb as an impediment to their interests or survival?
+- Which stakeholders are not included in such processes of valorization and/or experience Airbnb as an impediment to their interests or wellbeing?
 What are the reasons for this?

-- How does Airbnb affect the socio-economic dynamics of the neighborhoods in these cities?
+- How does Airbnb affect the socio-economic dynamics of the neighborhoods studied in these cities?